mskf3000/Tutorials-and-Cheat-Sheets/Using an Ubuntu Linux Server 1.md

 ***

-<sup>*Using an Ubuntu Linux Server • Part 1: Configuring a Base Level Ubuntu Server (c) by Jack Szwergold.
-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*</sup>
+*Using an Ubuntu Linux Server • Part 1: Configuring a Base Level Ubuntu Server (c) by Jack Szwergold.
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*